June 24-30, 2019

 Questions?
 Contact firstname.lastname@example.org.

 THE INSTITUTE: Ages 21 and over.
-From June 27-July 1, guitarists of various levels over the age of 20 will be immersed in 5 days of private lessons, masterclasses, guitar chamber ensembles rehearsals and coachings, seminars, and concerts featuring renown artists, including GuitarFest Artistic Director and NEC faculty member Eliot Fisk.
+From June 26-30, guitarists of various levels over the age of 20 will be immersed in 5 days of private lessons, masterclasses, guitar chamber ensembles rehearsals and coachings, seminars, and concerts featuring renown artists, including GuitarFest Artistic Director and NEC faculty member Eliot Fisk.
 From professional guitarists to aficionados, the Institute offers a great experience for everyone.
 The Luthier Expo and a visit to Boston's Museum of Fine Arts are also available to all participants.
-MORE INFO AND REGISTRATION

-YOUNG GUITARISTS WORKSHOP: Young guitarists from the ages of 6 to 15 will spend a week (June 25-July 1) in level-appropriate group classes, masterclasses with distinguished faculty, music appreciation classes, workshops, and other fun activities.
+YOUNG GUITARISTS WORKSHOP: Young guitarists from the ages of 6 to 15 will spend a week (June 24-30) in level-appropriate group classes, masterclasses with distinguished faculty, music appreciation classes, workshops, and other fun activities.
 Snacks and lunch are included.
 The program consists of two levels for the different age groups.
 YGW participants can also sign up at NO ADDITIONAL COST for the two levels of youth competitions.
-MORE INFO AND REGISTRATION

 Tuition & Housing

-HOUSING: For The Academy and Institute participants, housing will now be available in NEC's new Student Life & Performance Center.
-More information regarding housing will be available in February 2018.
+HOUSING: For The Academy and Institute participants, housing will be available in NEC's new Student Life & Performance Center.
+Housing information is available on the Guitarfest website.